 Highlights of the Governor’s Forward Virginia Phase 3 – Effective July 1

-- The maximum number of individuals allowed in social gatherings will increase from 50 to 250 people
+- The maximum number of individuals allowed in social gatherings has increased from 50 to 250 people

 - Restaurant and beverage establishments are required to maintain six feet of distance between tables

 - Fitness centers may open indoor areas at 75 percent occupancy